MuhammedYousryKamel/RSpec-testing-app/README.md

 * How to run the test suite
     - rspec spec/hello_world_spec.rb   "you will find a popup chrome window as a system test window "
+    - run 'open coverage/index.html' if you mac user to show the test coverage percentage  or 'xdg-open coverage/index.html' if you a linux user

 * Services (job queues, cache servers, search engines, etc.)